-The Costs of Hedging Disaster Risk and Home Prices: Evidence from Flood Insurance
+The Costs of Hedging Disaster Risk and Home Prices in the Face of Climate Change

 Date Written: August 15, 2022

-Climate models predict that many natural hazards will become increasingly damaging and costly to insure as the effects of climate change manifest.
-We study how the cost of hedging disaster risk changes home prices by utilizing a 2012 law that mandated flood insurance premium increases for properties discontinuously around flood zone boundaries and based on the timing of construction.
-With a triple-difference design, we estimate that a $1 increase in annual flood insurance premiums causes a reduction of $102 in home prices.
-The effect doubles for homes that are exposed to future flooding from sea level rise, suggesting that insurance pricing can accelerate the incorporation of climate risk in asset markets.
-Our results contrast the prior literature, which finds little effect of flood insurance pricing on home values, and have important implications for policymakers as they roll out new reforms to flood insurance pricing methodologies.
+Climate change threatens to increase the damages of natural disasters and the cost of insuring against them.
+We study how the cost of hedging disaster risk changes home prices by using a 2012 law that mandated flood insurance premium increases for properties discontinuously around flood zone boundaries and based on the timing of construction.
+With a triple-difference design, we find that homes that experience the largest increase in premiums experience the largest decline in home values.
+Evidence suggests that the effect is partly driven by increases in perceived risks triggered by increases in premiums.
+While the effect on home prices is unrelated to current hazard risk, the estimate is three times larger for homes that are exposed to long-term sea level rise than those not exposed, suggesting that insurance pricing can accelerate the incorporation of climate risk in asset markets.
+Buyers of these homes also reduce the probability of taking out mortgages, as insurance is required for mortgages.

 JEL Classification: G1, G14, Q54, G28, G22